rneeft/aspire-course-site/docs/TheSolution/LetRunIt.md

 ## 2. Import the Postman collection

 In the `docs` folder, you'll find a Postman collection file.
-Import this file into Postman:
+Import this file into Postman, It could be that you need an account to do this.

 1. Open Postman.
 2. Click **Import**.